How to Give Your Old Risk Boardgame a New Life: Three Invader Variants

 Since its creation, Risk has inspired generations of budding game-designers, both professional and amateur.
 In fact, you would probably hard pressed to find a Risk gaming group which hasn't invented at least a house rule if not a full-blown variant of its own.

-Among the myriads of variants that change the basic Risk gameplay to a greater or lesser degree, one theme keeps cropping up: Martian Invasion!
+Among the myriads of variants that change the basic Risk gameplay to a greater or lesser degree, one theme keeps cropping up: Alien Invasion!

 Regardless of whether these invaders are actual aliens or hide under a guise of current popular monster-darlings, the ever-ubiquitous Zombies, the main premise remains the same: the introduction of a hostile "non-player" whose behavior cannot be fully controlled but may be used for your own nefarious ends...

-So, without further ado, here are a couple of Martian Risk variants for your gaming pleasure:
+So, without further ado, here are a couple of Invader Risk variants for your gaming pleasure.

 Martian Risk (Games Magazine)